iamhks/iamhks.github.io/content/posts/qna-on-life.md

 # Random
 ### What to do when just bored?
-Sleep>Read>Talk to your bae>Watch the Northern Lights>Video tour of Maldives white sand beaches>Update your bucket list
+Sleep>Read>Talk to your bae>Watch the Northern Lights>Video tour of some white sand beaches>Update your bucket list

 ### I am feeling something which is inexplicable.
 Now is the correct time to become a spectator instead of a doer.
 Just observe what you are feeling, don't try to make meaning out of anything just observe.
 If not for an experience, it'll definitely be a reasonable timepass.